measty/tiatoolbox/docs/visualization.rst

 Launching on a Remote Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As the UI is browser-based, you can launch the interface on a remote machine by logging in via SSH and forwarding the relevant ports so that the visualization of the remote slides and overlays can be viewed in the browser on your local machine.
+As the UI is browser-based, you can launch the interface on a remote machine by logging in via SSH and forwarding the visualization port so that the remote slides and overlays can be viewed in the browser on your local machine.
 For example, connect via SSH to your remote machine:

 .. code-block:: console

-    ssh -L 5006:localhost:5006 -L 5000:localhost:5000 user@remote_machine
+    ssh -L 5006:localhost:5006 user@remote_machine

-This will start an SSH session where the two ports the interface uses by default (5006 and 5000) are forwarded.
+This will start an SSH session where the default visualization port is forwarded.

 You can then launch the interface on the remote machine as above (TIAToolbox must be installed on the remote machine) and open the browser on your local machine.
 Navigate to ``localhost:5006`` to view the interface.

+Current Migration Status
+^^^^^^^^^^^^^^^^^^^^^^^^

+The OpenLayers frontend is currently the default launch path for ``tiatoolbox visualize``.
+The first migration phase focuses on the high-value viewing workflow:

+* whole-slide viewing backed by the existing tile server
+* raster overlays served from the existing tile endpoints
+* SQLiteStore-backed annotation overlays rendered as browser vectors
+* property-based coloring and filter expressions for annotation overlays

+Some Bokeh-era features are not yet available in the OpenLayers frontend, including model-running controls, dual-window workflows, graph overlays, and the full set of advanced annotation rendering options.
+Those remain follow-up migration work rather than regressions hidden from the user.

 .. _interface: